henry40408/lmb-rs/README.md

 ## Features

-- Evaluate Lua script.
+- Evaluate a Lua script.
-- Handle HTTP requests via Lua script.
+- Handle HTTP requests via a Lua script.
+- Schedule a Lua script with cron.

 ## Installation